ZaydSK/food-table-and-details/README.md

 // http://127.0.0.1:8000/html/index.html

 ****************************************************************
-The hirachiery of the project
+The hierarchy of the project

-1. api: holds the php files that the front-end calls
+1. API: holds the PHP files that the front-end calls
 2. config: holds the DB connection info
 ************************************************
-the info of connectiong to the db needs to be updated according to your computer, so Please update the Database.php file within config folder with your data
+the info of connecting to the DB needs to be updated according to your computer, so Please update the Database.php file within config folder with your data
 {the host,username,password} variables
 ****************************************************
 3. CSS: holds the styling .css files